The morning air is crisp and cold.

 Slowly he begins to squeeze the trigger.
 Boom!

 This is what hunting is all about — the experience.
 It is one of, if not the most, essential elements of hunting.

-Some think hunting is only about killing a game animal or game bird.
+Some think hunting is only about killing a game animal.
 Nothing could be further from the truth.

-The taking of that game animal or game bird involves only a split second.
+The taking of that game animal involves only a split second.

 Far more time — innumerable hours — will be spent by the hunter surrounded by and observing nature.
 Not much compares to the beauty, serenity and adventure of being in nature and waiting for game like deer.

 For many of us in the Nebraska outdoor community, hunting is an autumn experience that can be compared to the atmosphere of a Husker game day in Memorial Stadium.